yuxu93528-ops/ALC-GCF/README.md

 This repository provides an inference-only demo for qualitative evaluation of **ALC-GCF**, a lightweight causal class-label-guided target sound extraction model.

 This repository is not a full reproduction package.
 Training code, full model implementation, experimental configurations, ablation scripts, data preparation scripts, and the full evaluation pipeline are not included in this version.
-The full implementation will be released after acceptance/publication.

 ## Overview